niell-ion/derail-docs/docs/derail_setup.md

 **Step 4: Route Tubing to Controller Enclosure**

+* Route tubing through cutout on enclosure side of controller stand.

 * Position tubing along a straight, supported path wherever possible.

 * Ensure tubing will not interfere with derail movement or be crushed by ballast.